-Sightseeing Along the Hudson RiverAlthough it primarily provides commuter transportation service, the NY Waterway simultaneously offers great sightseeing opportunities along the Hudson River.
+Sightseeing Along the Hudson RiverAlthough it primarily provides commuter transportation service, NY Waterway simultaneously offers great sightseeing opportunities along the Hudson River.
 The network's northernmost stops are located in pristine and quaint communities that have stunning landscapes.
 A ride between Newburgh and Beacon comes with panoramic views of highlands and mountains that define the charm of the Lower Hudson Valley.
 When taking a ferry between Haverstraw and Ossining, passengers will pass one of the widest points of the Hudson River.
 Rockland County's Hook Mountain and Westchester County's Croton Point Park are clearly visible during such a trip.
 NY Waterway ferries that operate between northern New Jersey and Manhattan let passengers enjoy awesome views of NYC's famous skyline.
 Even the iconic Statue of Liberty and Ellis Island might be visible during a quick trip across the area where the Hudson River meets the New York Harbor.
+Click to book your NYC Hop-On Hop-Off Bus Tour.

 Transportation ConnectionsThe NY Waterway ferries are seamlessly connected to all forms of public transportation in NYC and NJ.
 For example, NJ Transit commuter trains, light rail cars and buses are easily accessible from the ferry slips.
 PATH trains, which link Manhattan with NJ, are available at various points in Jersey City and Hoboken.
 Upon landing in any of the slips in Manhattan, you should be able to easily spot an underground NYC subway station.
 Additionally, some Metropolitan Transportation Authority (MTA) buses stop within walking distance of the ferry terminals.